 We are subject to interest rate risk primarily associated with our variable-rate borrowings.
 Interest rate risk is the risk that changes in interest rates could adversely affect earnings and cash flows.
 Specific interest rate risk includes: the risk of increasing interest rates on short-term debt; the risk of increasing interest rates for planned new fixed long-term financings; and the risk of increasing interest rates for planned refinancing using long-term fixed-rate debt.
-We have entered into interest rate swap agreements to reduce the impact of interest rate movements on future interest expense by converting substantially all of our floating-rate debt to a fixed rate.
+We originally entered into these interest rate swap agreements to reduce the impact of interest rate movements on future interest expense by converting substantially all of our floating-rate debt to a fixed rate.

-As of December 31, 2014, we held interest rate swaps with an aggregate notional amount of \$1.6 billion which mature in January 2016.
-These swaps were entered into, as further described below, to economically hedge the variability in cash flow on a portion of the floating-rate term loans under our senior secured credit facilities, but have not been designated as hedges for accounting purposes.
-On a quarterly basis, we receive a floating rate of interest equal to the three-month LIBOR and pay a fixed rate of interest.
-On the interest rate reset date of December 15, 2014, the interest rate which the counterparties utilized to compute interest due to us was determined to be 0.24%.
-From September 16, 2014 to December 15, 2014, the rate we paid averaged 1.97% and the rate we received averaged 0.23%.
+As of December 31, 2015, we held interest rate swaps with an aggregate notional amount of \$1.6 billion.
+These interest rate swaps matured in January 2016.
+These swaps were entered into, as further described below, to economically hedge the variability in cash flow on a portion of the floating-rate term loans under our senior secured credit facilities, but had not been designated as hedges for accounting purposes.
+On a quarterly basis, we received a floating rate of interest equal to the three-month LIBOR and paid a fixed rate of interest.
+On the interest rate reset date of December 14, 2015, the interest rate which the counterparties utilized to compute interest due to us was determined to be 0.41%.
+From September 14, 2015 to December 14, 2015, the rate we paid averaged 1.97% and the rate we received averaged 0.34%.

 The counterparties to our interest rate swap agreements are highly rated financial institutions.
-In the unlikely event that the counterparties fail to meet the terms of the interest rate swaps, our exposure is limited to the interest rate differential on the notional amount at each quarterly settlement period over the life of the agreement.
-We do not anticipate non-performance by the counterparties.
+Over the life of the agreements, there was no occurrence of non-performance by the counterparties.